-Our team at the Chair of Health Psychology, headed by Prof. Jutta Mata, focuses on psychological, social and environmental determinants of health behavior and long-term health behavior change and, in this context, primarily deals with questions of nutrition and physical activity.
-We examine the mechanisms underlying the relationship between health behavior and psychological health.
+Our team at the Chair of Health Psychology, under Prof. Dr. Jutta Mata, conducts research on questions of psychological, social and environmental determinants of health behavior and long-term health behavior change, especially nutrition and physical activity.
+We investigate mechanisms underlying the relationship between health behaviour and mental health.

 Prof. Jutta Mata has been Professor of Health Psychology at the University of Mannheim since September 2015.

 In addition, she is an associate researcher at the Center for Adaptive Rationality at the Max Planck Institute for Human Development in Berlin, the Mannheim Centre for European Social Research (MZES) in Mannheim, and the Centro Interdisciplinar de Estudo da Performance Humana at the University of Lisbon in Portugal.